-Part III: Questionnaire

-Ques tionnaire

-Name:

-Affiliati on:

 Species of Interest:

-1.a) Based on what you have learned about the Species at Risk Act , do you think the listing of the species of interest to you would affect your activities?
+1a) Based on what you have learned about the Species at Risk Act, do you think the listing of the species of interest to you would affect your activities?
 How?

-b ) If a legal listing will affect your activities, do you see these effects as a cost or benefit to you?
+b) If a legal listing will affect your activities, do you see these effects as a cost or benefit to you?
 In what way?

 c) For you, would the costs or benefits of a legal listing change over time?
-If so, how would they change and do you have any suggestions on how to minimize the impacts? d) Over the next 5 years what do you think are the most important social and economic indicators that government should monitor?
-2. In order to be truly effective, the recovery of species at risk must be a cooperative process that includes organizations and individuals with knowledge of these species and the threats is faces.
+If so, how would they change and do you have any suggestions on how to minimize the impacts?

+d) Over the next 5 years what do you think are the most important social and economic indicators that government should monitor?

+2) In order to be truly effective, the recovery of species at risk must be a cooperative process that includes organizations and individuals with knowledge of these species and the threats is faces.
 How can relevant parties be included in the recovery of the species?

-3. How can you as an individual, or your industry or organization as a group, participate in the recovery of the species?
+3) How can you as an individual, or your industry or organization as a group, participate in the recovery of the species?
 Give examples of particular activities, if you can.

+4) Are you in favour of the Government of Canada listing the following species under the Species at Risk Act?

+a.
+Lake Winnipeg Physa snail Yes No

+Why?

+b.
+Channel darter Yes No

+Why?

+c.
+Shortjaw Cisco Yes No

+Why?

+d.
+Atlantic cod (Arctic population) Yes No

+Why?

-4. Please add any other comments or concerns (include additional sheets, if necessary).
+5) Please add any other comments or concerns (include additional sheets, if necessary).

-PLEASE SEND COMMENTS BY Wednesday July 14, 2004
+PLEASE SEND COMMENTS BY Tuesday November 15, 2004